Spring Cleaning Guide - Deep Clean Your House

 Clean out a draw/cupboard at a time.
 Throw away any damaged cutlery.
 Clean out your fridge/freezer throwing away any old food.
 Give your oven or good clean with an oven cleaner or bicarbonate of soda.

 Clean out your bathroom cabinets.
 Throwing away any old products or products you haven’t used in the last year.
 Clean all the surfaces and tackle any mold.
 Put your shower curtains in the wash (check the washing instructions).
 To tackle limescale spray white vinegar on your toilet and sink and leave it to work overnight.
 For showerheads, fill a bag with white vinegar.
 Tie it around the head.
 Leave it to break down the limescale overnight.

 * Deep Clean Your Carpets

-Hire a carpet cleaning machine or a company.
+Get spring cleaning prices for either a carpet wash machine or house spring cleaning services from a reputable spring cleaning company.
 To give your carpets a deep clean.
 Remember to give all your woodwork a good clean before getting the carpets cleaned.